magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-3.md

 <!--- MC-38834-->

 *  Magento now uses the logo that has been uploaded in the **Logo for HTML Print View** settings when shoppers print an order from their account.
-Previously.
-Magento displayed the LUMA logo instead of the uploaded logo.
+Previously, Magento displayed the LUMA logo instead of the uploaded logo.

 <!--- MC-38625-->